 A: Yes.
 All trips are fully narrated fully narrated by experienced crew including marine biologists/naturalists with years of experience on the Monterey Bay.

 A: Our trips depart every day of the year including Thanksgiving, Christmas & New Year’s Day, weather permitting.
-For the latest schedule and availability, please see our calendar online at Zerve or call them at (888) 223-9153 or (212) 209-3370 int’l.
+For the latest schedule and availability, please see our calendar online or call us at (888) 223-9153 or (212) 209-3370 int’l.

 A: Whale watching cruises are approximately 2½ to 3 hours in duration.
 Our experience is that this length of time gives you ample opportunity to view whales and dolphins in their natural environment.